-In addition, even in the unlikely event that a court were to find that a president has the unilateral power to rescind, reduce, or materially alter the use of a monument, the balancing standard laid out in Section 1 of the EO is inapplicable.
-While Section 1 of the order broadly talks about public input, economic growth, the "original objectives" of the Antiquities Act and "appropriately balanc[ing] the protection of landmarks, structures, and objects against the appropriate use of Federal lands and the effects on surrounding lands and communities," the president's power can be no broader that the Antiquities Act from which that power is implied.
-No such balancing test is found in the Antiquities
+Even in the unlikely event that a court were to find that a president has the unilateral power to rescind, reduce, or materially alter the uses in a monument designation, the balancing standard laid out in Section 1 of the EO is inapplicable.
+While Section 1 of the order broadly talks about public input, economic growth, the "original objectives" of the Antiquities Act and "appropriately balanc[ing] the protection of landmarks, structures, and objects against the appropriate use of Federal lands and the effects on surrounding lands and communities," the president's power can be no broader than the Antiquities Act from which that power is implied.
+No such balancing test is found in the Antiquities Act and, therefore, the balancing standard must not be relied on by your office in making any recommendations.

-17 43 U.S.C. § 1704 (a) (4).
+26 43 U.S.C. § 1704 (a)(4).

-18 United States v.
+27 United States v.
 Midwest Oil Co., 236 U.S. 459 (1915).

-19 See United States v.
+28 See United States v.
 Romani, 523 U.S. 517 (1998).

-20 See Nw.
+29 See Nw.
 Airlines, Inc. v.
 Transp.
 Workers Union, 451 U.S. 77, 97 (1981); see also Hi-Lex Controls Inc.